Leykta/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7.chmod 754 hello -> adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-8.chmod 755 hello -> adds execution permission to the owner, the group owner and the other users, to the file hello 9.chmod 007 hello -> adds no permission at all to the owner, the group owner and adds all the permissions to others
+8.chmod 755 hello -> adds execution permission to the owner, the group owner and the other users, to the file hello 9.chmod 007 hello -> adds no permission at all to the owner, the group owner and adds all the permissions to others 10.chmod 753 hello -> adds all permissions to the  owner, read and execute permission to group owner and write and execute permission to others